GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 Spinnaker for continuous deployment, and Binary Authorization with keys hosted in Cloud Key Management Service (Cloud KMS) for protecting and attesting the provenance of images being deployed to Kubernetes.

+Choosing whether to attest an image during build or deployment depends on your CI/CD architecture.
+The goal of this document is to show you how to do so during the deployment phase.

 ## Setup

 Binary Authorization is handled using separate projects to hold the attestor and the keys, so you can keep controls and authorization separate.